 Guidelines for the Submission of Archaeological Collections and Records to the Center for Archaeological Studies Curatorial Facility

-Archaeological materials to be curated at CAS must be submitted in a form consistent with the curatorial standards established by the Texas Historical Commission, the Council for Texas Archeologists and the Center for Archaeological Studies at Texas State University.
-Items not meeting these standards will be returned at the submitter’s cost and/or subject to additional cost for the preparation of collections to meet these standards and become ready for final curation.
-Curation standards implemented by CAS are tailored to make collections and records compatible with our collections management software, and are briefly stated below.
+Archaeological materials and records to be curated at CAS should be submitted in a form consistent with the curatorial standards established by the Texas Historical Commission, the Council for Texas Archeologists and the Center for Archaeological Studies at Texas State University-San Marcos.
+Items not meeting these standards will be returned to the submitter and/or subject to additional cost for the preparation of collections to meet these standards and become ready for final curation.
+Curation standards implemented by CAS are tailored to make collections and records compatible with our collections management software, and are outlined below.
 Please contact CAS’s curatorial staff at (512) 245-2724 to set up an appointment or if you have any question concerning the following procedures.

 Field Curation Guidelines for the Submitting Archaeologist

 Field curation and recordation practices and procedures should be: